Get Inspired: How to get into Ice Hockey

 |Is there a family option?||You can find recreational teams at many ice rinks around the country, many of which hold family skating sessions.|

 Ice hockey is fast, furious and fun.
-If you want to start playing in England or Wales, the English Ice Hockey Association has a list of clubs where you can start.
+If you want to start playing in England or Wales, contact the English Ice Hockey Association.
 If you live in Scotland, your first port of call should be the Scottish Ice Hockey Association.
 In Northern Ireland, the Belfast Giants are an elite team, but they have a junior section too.
 Ice Hockey UK has comprehensive information about the elite side of the sport.